Bhanuvadlamudi/kaggle/README.md

-**Deploying docker container for the flask app in AWS CentOS server**

-- Requriments
+3. **Hosting the dockers created in step 2, in AWS EC2 CentOS server instead of local machine**

 What you will need: